In This Article

 Price: $6.95 - Appalachian Trail Elevation Profile Map Sets (pocket profile, 0.14 oz. | 4 g each map)

-Price: $80.82 for entire set - Appalachian Trail Mileage Chart by Dwhike | SummitPost
+- Appalachian Trail Mileage Chart by Dwhike | SummitPost

-Price: varies by map provider but the full set of National Geographic maps are $129.99!
-Probably best to stick with Guthook. - The A.T.
+This is a listing of points of interest along the trail with their NOBO mile number.
+The information comes from 2009, so it is quite outdated.
+What makes it still worth consideration is that (1) it is free and (2) there are links to many of the points of interest that provide unique content about them from SummitPost. - The A.T.
 Guide (still called AWOL’s Guide but AWOL sold it) is the most popular guidebook on the Appalachian Trail.
 It has all the info you need for hikes of any length on the A.T., and is especially strong for town information (including maps of the main towns you will pass or come close to along with hostel, restaurant, resupply, and shuttle options for each).
 It also lists a profile (including elevations) of the entire trail and lists all shelters.
 There are two versions, NOBO and SOBO, and you can buy hard copy, loose leaf, and PDF versions.
 For more information, check out Follow Bigfoot’s YouTube review of it.

 AWOL also offers 12, 15 and 18 miles per day plans that you can downloading as Excel spreadsheets (and which I have included in my Appalachian Trail Planning, Resupply & POI Google spreadsheet)